 Violation of a Restraining Order Charges Defense Attorneys Assist Clients in Camden County and Across South Jersey

 If someone has recently gotten a restraining order against you, this is a difficult and confusing time for you.
 You might be out of your home or unable to see your children as a result of the restraining order against you.
 Sometimes called protective orders, restraining orders often come up in cases of domestic violence.
 These are designed to protect victims from abuse or other threatening behavior.
 You can trust that a dedicated Camden NJ restraining order lawyer from Aydelotte & Scardella Law LLC will understand that this is a major crisis for you right now.

 You’re probably wondering what to expect from the restraining order process.
-At Aydelotte & Scardella Law LLC, our top-rated criminal defense attorneys have the experience and knowledge at Aydelotte & Scardella Law LLC to explain this process to you.
+At Aydelotte & Scardella Law LLC, our top-rated criminal defense attorneys have the experience and knowledge to explain this process to you.

 Before we sit down to discuss your case, let’s go over restraining orders in New Jersey and how they work.

 What Is a New Jersey Restraining Order?

 At its core, a restraining order will prevent an individual from coming into contact with someone else.
 Restraining orders are usually issued for victims of domestic violence to protect them from their alleged abusers.

 However, a restraining order will often do far more than stopping someone from getting in touch with someone who claims to be a domestic abuse victim.
 If you find yourself subject to a restraining order, you should also expect the following restrictions on your otherwise legal activities:

 - Not being allowed to visit the scene of the alleged domestic violence event.